Sister school partnerships and Foreign Relations Act

 - informal communication relating to written arrangements (depending on the content), including emails.

-Read the FAQ to find more about the implications of the Act on sister school partnerships.
+FAQs to understand the implications of the Act on sister school partnerships.

 Sister school partnerships during coronavirus (COVID-19)